How to avoid stress in a parking lot

-Use your eyes, your mirrors and, if you have one, your rear-view camera when backing out of a space.
+Use your eyes, your mirrors, and, if you have one, your rear-view camera when backing out of space.
 You’re sure to miss something if you rely on just a single source of vision.
-When pulling into a spot, look for car doors being opened, people pulling through the space and carts left in the wrong spot.
+When pulling into a spot, look for car doors being opened, people pulling through space, and carts left in the wrong spot.
 Look to see whether you can really fit in the spot, leaving room on both sides for your car doors and the ones next to you to open freely.

 Do Stay Calm If You Get Into a Parking Lot Accident